Que (What)

 🔍 Pronunciation Breakdown

-- Sound: Sounds exactly like the letter 'u' in "Uber".
+- Sounds like the 'oo' in "moon".
 Short and punchy.

-- Accent: The accent grave (ù) distinguishes où (where) from ou (or).
-They sound the same though.
+- Accent Note: The accent grave (ù) distinguishes où (where) from ou (or).
+They sound identical — the accent is only for writing.

 📝 Grammar & Usage

-- Placement: Can be at the start (Où vas-tu?) or end (Tu vas où?) of a sentence.
+- Flexible Placement: Can go at the start (Où est-ce ?) or end (C'est où ?) of a sentence.

 💬 Sentence Bank